pennersr/django-allauth/docs/installation.rst

 In your Django root execute the command below to create your database tables::

-    # Django 1.6 and below
-    ./manage.py syncdb

-    # Django 1.7 and above
     ./manage.py migrate

 Now start your server, visit your admin pages (e.g. http://localhost:8000/admin/)